Dynamic Strategy Adaptation in Multi-Agent Environments with Large Language Models: Abstract

 \section{Abstract}

-Large language models (LLMs) demonstrate strong reasoning abilities across mathematical, strategic, and linguistic tasks, yet little is known about how well they reason in dynamic, real-time, multi-agent scenarios, such as collaborative environments in which agents continuously adapt to each other's behavior, as in cooperative gameplay settings.
-In this paper, we bridge this gap by combining LLM-driven agents with strategic reasoning and real-time adaptation in cooperative, multi-agent environments grounded in game-theoretic principles such as belief consistency and Nash equilibrium.
-The proposed framework applies broadly to dynamic scenarios in which agents coordinate, communicate, and make decisions in response to continuously changing conditions.
-We provide real-time strategy refinement and adaptive feedback mechanisms that enable agents to dynamically adjust policies based on immediate contextual interactions, in contrast to previous efforts that evaluate LLM capabilities in static or turn-based settings.
-Empirical results show that our method achieves up to a 26\% improvement in return over PPO baselines in high-noise environments, while maintaining real-time latency under 1.05 milliseconds.
-Our approach improves collaboration efficiency, task completion rates, and flexibility, illustrating that game-theoretic guidance integrated with real-time feedback enhances LLM performance, ultimately fostering more resilient and flexible strategic multi-agent systems.
+Large language models (LLMs) demonstrate strong reasoning abilities across mathematical, strategic, and linguistic tasks.
+However, little is known about how well they reason in dynamic, real-time, multi-agent scenarios, such as collaborative environments where agents continuously adapt to each other’s behavior, as in cooperative gameplay settings.
+In this paper, we bridge this gap by introducing a novel framework that integrates LLM-based symbolic evaluation with reinforcement learning for real-time adaptation in cooperative, multi-agent environments without modifying the LLM weights or retraining during execution.
+Grounded in game-theoretic principles such as belief consistency and equilibrium stability, the framework enables agents to refine strategies during execution without retraining or centralized coordination.
+Our approach supports dynamic scenarios in which agents coordinate, communicate, and make decisions under continuously changing conditions.
+We provide real-time strategy refinement and adaptive feedback mechanisms that guide agents toward stable joint policies that approximate Nash equilibria, achieved empirically through iterative feedback and symbolic reward shaping.
+In contrast to previous efforts that evaluate LLM capabilities in static or turn-based settings, our method supports continuous mid-episode revision.
+Empirical results show that, in the most challenging combined-noise regime, our framework recovers approximately one reward unit relative to PPO-only baselines (about 2.6\% of the penalty floor), while maintaining decision latency around 1.6 milliseconds per step with less than a 2\% overhead compared to PPO.
+These findings demonstrate that integrating LLM-based symbolic evaluations with reinforcement learning enables more resilient, interpretable, and flexible multi-agent systems capable of sustaining robust collaboration in dynamic settings.